hamzeen/learn-js/react/README.md

 # Overview React.js

-Welcome to reactive programming!
 React.JS is an open-source fron-end library developed by Facebook.
 It was initially made for 3 things:
  * DOM Manipulation
  * Component Management